Easy Homemade Cake Toppers That Make Every Slice Look Stunning

 Directions

-• Wash and slice strawberries.
-Whip cream with sugar and vanilla until soft peaks form.
+• Whip cream with vanilla and powdered sugar until soft peaks form.
+Do not over-whip.

-• Spread whipped cream over the cake.
-Drizzle chocolate and add strawberries evenly.
+• Spread whipped cream across the cake surface.
+Drizzle chocolate in loose zigzags.

 Latest Posts